Doc-Holmes/NeoVim-config/README.md

 A few steps are needed to set it up.

 - Install Packer either through the AUR or [something else](https://github.com/wbthomason/packer.nvim)
-- Create the directory structure from the repo in `~/.config/nvim/`
+- Create the directory structure and link the files from the repo (hardlinks or softlinks.
+I used hardlinks)
 ```
 ~/.config/nvim
 ├── after